Matthew Enkema, PhD

 Training and Experience

-I earned my Ph.D. in Clinical Psychology from the University of Washington, and I completed my internship at the Veterans Affairs hospital in Seattle.
-I also gained advanced postdoctoral training on the application of mindfulness-based treatments for anxiety, compulsive behaviors, and addiction.
-After completing my formal training, I became a staff psychologist in the Anxiety Center at the Evidence Based Treatment Centers of Seattle for several years before opening my private practice.
+I earned my Ph.D. in Clinical Psychology at the University of Washington, where I trained in evidence-based approaches that are proven to work.
+My clinical internship at the Seattle Veterans Affairs hospital deepened my experience in treating a wide range of concerns, and my advanced postdoctoral work focused specifically on anxiety disorders, OCD, addictions, and mindfulness-based care.
+I also served as a staff psychologist in the Anxiety Center at the Evidence Based Treatment Centers of Seattle for two years before opening my private practice.

 Personal Life